sarahvolynsky/sarahvolynsky/README.md

 I’m a product strategist and creative operator passionate about designing AI systems that make business workflows seamless and human-centered.

 7+ years of experience across e-commerce, UX, operations, and brand strategy.
-My work lives at the intersection of design, data, and intelligent automation—where technology starts to feel human again.
+My work lives at the intersection of design, data, and intelligent automation, where technology starts to feel human again.

 My journey began at 15 when I helped grow Vinyl Status, my brother’s garage-born sticker business, into a high-volume Printify manufacturing partner.
 Since then, I've worked across e-commerce, tech, and consumer companies, begun graduate studies to bridge design, data, and research, and co-founded OptalAI.